fdelbrayelle/generator-jhipster-kafka/USE_CASES.md

 3. "Which type of generation do you want?" - Big Bang Mode (build a configuration from scratch)
 4. "Which components would you like to generate?" - Producer
 5. "For which entity (class name)?" - Foo (the available entities are retrieved in the `.jhipster` folder as `.json`)
+6. "How do you want to (de)serialize consumed/produced data?" - Your answer or 'Basic' by default
-6. "Which topic for Foo?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name for Foo?")
+7. "Which topic for Foo?" - Any choice (choosing "Custom topic name" will add another question "What is the topic name for Foo?")
-7. Loop on each entity with step 6
+8. Loop on each entity with step 7
-8. Overwrite all files in conflict
+9. Overwrite all files in conflict
-9. `FooProducer` (produces `Foo`) is available with a `FooSerializer` and a `FooKafkaResource` to [help testing](README.md#test-consumers-and-producers)
+10. `FooProducer` (produces `Foo`) is available with a `FooSerializer` and a `FooKafkaResource` to [help testing](README.md#test-consumers-and-producers)

 #### Incremental Mode